 Visual Merchandising is how you present your studio and its merchandise to attract potential customers and inspire and motivate them to buy.
 Visual Merchandising is stimulating.
 Effective Visual Merchandising maximizes sales.
 A Visual Merchandiser creates an inviting atmosphere and product focal points using store design, layout, window presentations, interior presentations, signs, lighting, and props.
 Large department stores, restaurants, specialty chain stores spend millions of dollars annually on Visual Merchandising alone just to get you to come into their stores and spend.
 Take a moment and think about where you like to shop and spend your hard earned money.
-Don’t you love going into Dillard’s, Pier One, Starbucks, Calloway’s, Pottery Barn?
+Don’t you love going into Dillard’s, Starbucks, Calloway’s, Pottery Barn?
 Sure you could go to Sears instead of Dillard’s, Home Depot instead of Calloway’s, Seven Eleven instead of Starbucks, but isn’t that when you’re trying to simply save a buck?
 When you have the money to spend, don’t you prefer going where you feel good?
-Most of your kind of customers like going to Dillard’s, Pier One and Starbucks.
+Most of your kind of customers like going to Dillard’s and Starbucks.
 Does your studio look like the local Donut Shop or Starbucks?
 You can change this through Visual Merchandising.

 Where in the studio do you create Visual Merchandising?
 You start at the front windows.
 This draws them to the window and makes a walk by person into a come-in customer.
 Immediately upon entering the studio is also another very important location.
 Then, you want Visual Merchandising happening against the walls, on the walls, at the checkout counter, from the ceiling, in the back and on islands in the studio.
 Think of Hansel and Gretal with the breadcrumbs!